 Columbia-Coulter Translational Research Partnership

-Through the Columbia-Coulter Translational Research Partnership, selected teams receive funding and guidance to advance their nascent ideas from conception to proof-of-concept.
-Through these efforts, the Partnership aims to better position these ideas for partnering with a commercial entity that will invest the necessary resources to bring the concept to market.
+Through the Columbia-Coulter Translational Research Partnership, selected teams receive funding and guidance to advance nascent ideas from conception to proof-of-concept.
+The Partnership aims to better position these ideas for partnering with a commercial entity that will invest the necessary resources to bring the concept to market.

 Projects that propose to undertake discovery research will not be selected.
 Successful proposals must be translational in nature, i.e. they must focus on efforts to translate research results into practical clinical application.
 Visit http://www.bme.columbia.edu/coulterprojects for a description of projects funded in previous cycles.